Cathedral City, California: Parks and recreation

 Date Palm Country Club and golf course, designed in 1967 and opened in 1971, has an 18-hole "executive style" facility designed by Ted Robinson, ASCCA.
 It features 3100 yd of golf from the longest tees for a par of 58.
 The course rating is 54.9/57.2 and it has a slope rating of 90/93.
 It is landscaped in Bermuda Greens and includes lakes and sand traps.
-The most memorable tee is the 175 yard 8th hole, which has an accurate tee shot over a lake.
-The Phil Harris Golf Classic was held there for many years from the 1940s to Phil Harris' death in 1994.
-Though built on part of the Agua Caliente Indian Reservation, an exclusive retirement community of manufactured homes lines the greens.
+It includes the 175 yard 8th hole, which has an accurate tee shot over a lake.
+The Phil Harris Golf Classic was held there for many years from the 1940s to until the death of Phil Harris in 1994.
+The country club is built on land leased from the Agua Caliente Indian Reservation, and includes a retirement community of manufactured homes that line the greens.

 The Big League Dreams Sports Park softball complex is on the corner of Date Palm and Dinah Shore drives, made up of four softball fields designed as replicas of four major league ballparks.
 The Pepsi All-Star Softball Game has been held there since 1998.
 The Cathedral City Soccer Park, next to James Workman Middle School, is where the So Cal Coyotes minor league football team play their games (and also in the Rancho Mirage High School stadium).
 In 2018–19, the So Cal Coyotes changed leagues and now play in Indio, California in the Shadow Hills High School football stadium.

 The nine parks in Cathedral City are: